 Fructose cannot be used directly by the organism.
 It is transformed in the liver in glyceraldehyde, in lipoproteins or enters the glucose glycogen pathway.

+Most carbohydrates transform into glucose after they have been ingested.
 Increase in blood glucose concentration triggers the secretion of insulin, which, in turn, triggers the secretion of leptin.